 Furthermore, when in contact with toxic chemicals from fertilizers, your cat may face stomach distress, a high heart rate, difficulty breathing, and fungal toxicosis.

-When going to the veterinary, do not forget to bring your cat’s entire medical history or a sample of chewed plant parts.
+When going to the veterinary, do not forget to bring your cat’s medical history or a sample of chewed plant parts.

 Besides, you need to keep some portion of chemicals or fertilizers that your cat may have contracted with.